Kit Mills Bransby

 linkedin_pp_zoom.png

-My current research focus is the segmentation, registration and reconstruction of cardiac structures using mesh and polygon-based approaches.
+My current research focus is the segmentation, registration and analysis of coronary vessels and plaque using graph and geometric representations.
 More broadly I am interested in:

 1. Graph neural networks